subatomicglue/cross-compile-macosx-clang-windows-msvc/README.md

 # Cross Compile C/C++ code for Windows, using MacOSX

-Here is an example HOWTO to cross compile C/C++ from MacOSX terminal to Windows compatible binaries, using llvm's `clang`/`lld`.
+Here is an example Makefile, as well as example `cmake` platform & toolchains, to cross-compile C/C++ Windows binaries from MacOSX bash terminal, using llvm's `clang`/`lld`.

 Included are both 32 and 64bit examples for:
 - `.exe`